Serj-Sxhx/Vaults/01 Body of Work/Age of Augmentation.md

 I have not easy way to just let you pool my input data into yours.
 You can't think with two-human-lives worth of data.

-## Asymetry in broadcast vs indiepentay thought.
+## Asymetry in broadcast vs independant thought.

 The battle ground is meme. ## mekenna quote.

 ## Chess Cenetaur

 ## Latent Centaur